Report of Notifiable Disease or Related Death form

 PDF 1,000 KB

-In addition, registered nurses, midwives and pharmacists who are authorised to vaccinate independently as per the Vaccine Administration Code, are required to notify notifiable adverse event following immunisation.
+In addition, registered nurses, midwives and pharmacists who are authorised to vaccinate independently as per the Vaccine Administration Code, are required to notify notifiable adverse events following immunisation.

 The conditions which are notifiable are specified in the South Australian Public Health (Notifiable and Controlled Notifiable Conditions) Regulations 2012 under the Act (see SA Legislation website).